How to reach

 Only the imposing ruins of the castle still remain, but the tower and the main gate have been recently restored.
 The fortress, built essentially for military purposes, is dominated like the entire valley, by a high round tower (that is structurally very similar to those of Treschietto, Malgrate, and Bagnone and confirms the fact that Comano was also part of the coordinated defense project of the Malaspina) situated on the highest point, surrounded by an ample trapezoidal shaped enclosure wall with its access facing upstream.

 The tower seems to be from the 12th century, while the defense wall is, in its present shape, from a later period, product of different restructuring over the years, the last which added the five round towers (one at each corner), from the 15th century.
 In the interior of the fortification are the ruins of a palace and smaller buildings from an undefined period and use, and a well.
 The top of the tower is without crenelations but small stone brackets are still visible and probably once supported a wooden defense apparatus (machicolation).
 The entrance to the tower was originally through a raised floor made up of a retractable wooden structure (during restoration this was substituted with a iron structure).
-The castle is usually open to the public.
+The castle is usually open to the public, contact Pro Loco for more info about guided tours.